How Will I Know: Certifications

+Notable cover versions and samples

 Sam Smith version

 British singer Sam Smith released a cover of "How Will I Know" in June 2014, taking a slower tempo and a snippet of that version was used in an episode of Grey's Anatomy.
 It was later included on Smith's 2015 In the Lonely Hour (Drowning Shadows Edition), a re-release of their debut album.